aliefamzari/deckpreprec/README.md

 - `--normalization METHOD` - Normalization method: `peak` or `lufs` (default: `lufs`)
 - `--target-lufs N` - Target LUFS level for LUFS normalization (default: `-14.0`)
 - `--audio-latency N` - Audio latency compensation in seconds for VU meter sync (default: `0.0`, try `0.1-0.5` if audio lags behind meters)
+- `--ffmpeg-path PATH` - Path to ffmpeg binary (default: `/usr/bin/ffmpeg`).
+Use this on Windows to point to your `ffmpeg.exe` location

 ### Supported Audio Formats